rasheedelkassed/CS373/index.md

 ### How Does Malware Attack?
 The majority of malware follows an attack pattern the boils down into the following steps:
 * Execute code on a system
-* Coceal one's self on a system
+* Conceal one's self on a system
 * Persist on a system
-* Harvest data from a sysetm
+* Harvest data from a system
 * Get the data back to the attacker

 ### How Do We Defend Against an Attack?